 Eris enchanted a crow to convey a message to the count.
 Once the bird spoke into his ear and flew off, he rounded up the like-minded on his side for a private little war of the willing.

 The two sides met behind the mountain.
 Bane waved at Batman.
 Batman waved back.
 It was on.

-A contingent of Orcs led the way, but split when Lord Corwin swept in on Star, his silver blade beheading the trooper on his right and, on the backswing, severing the sword arm of the one on his left.
-He rode by and circled for another pass.
+A contingent of Orcs led the way, but split when Lord Corwin swept in on his horse Star, silver blade beheading the trooper on his right and, on the backswing, severing the sword arm of the one on his left.
+Having left a bloody trail, he rode by and circled for another pass.
 Saruman gestured, and fresh orcs replaced the dead ones.